 SPP = Surplus Percentage Profit

-S = Surplus
+S = Phase Surplus

 3 Submission Timing:

-3.1 The development Viability Appraisal Template is to be updated as appropriate to amend the inputs for the relevant Residential Phase being submitted for Reserved Matters Approval.
-The intention of the Viability Appraisal is to determine whether that Residential Phase generates a Surplus which should then be utilised within that Residential Phase for the delivery of on site Affordable Housing Units.
+3.1 The development Viability Appraisal Template is to be updated with each Residential Phase to amend the inputs for the relevant Residential Phase being submitted for Reserved Matters Approval.

+3.2

+4 Methodology

+4.1 The intention of the Viability Appraisal is to determine whether the relevant Residential Phase generates a positive Variance which would then be utilised within the said relevant Residential Phase for the delivery of on-site Affordable Housing Units within the relevant Residential Phase and/or a Viability Payment.
+It is intended that this will be a cumulative approach whereby the inputs for any Residential Phase having secured a deliverable Planning Permission will be fixed and each remainder Phase’s Surplus will contribute to any site wide Variance being achieved either through the provision of Affordable Housing and/or a Viability Payment in respect of a Phase in which case the Variance brought forward shall be zero (£0.00) or through a negative Variance being brought forward as shown in the Flowchart.

-3.2 The Residential Owners shall use anticipated Disposals and Development Costs to inform the calculation updating the inputs for the relevant Residential Phase which is subject to the Reserved Matters Approval using comparable evidence from the local market and the Development Cost methodologies set out below.
+4.2 The Residential Owners shall use anticipated Disposals and Development Costs to inform the calculation updating the inputs for the relevant Residential Phase which is subject to the Reserved Matters Approval using comparable evidence from the local market and the Development Cost methodologies set out below.

-3.3 The inputs into the formula shall be informed by:-
+4.3 The inputs into the formula shall be informed by:-